Methylcobalamin - Active Vitamin B12

 What is BioActive B12?

-BioActive B12 are round, pale red lozenges with a pleasant taste of peppermint.
+BioActive B12 contains round, pinkish lozenges with a pleasant taste of peppermint.
 Each tablet contains 600 micrograms of methylcobalamin which is vitamin B12 in its active form.
-The tablets can both be sucked and chewed.
-When the tablets are sucked, they will predominantly be absorbed via the mucous membrane in the mouth.
-The dosage is 1 -2 tablets a day.
-The dosage is high in relation to the Recommended Daily Allowance but is not associated with any risk of overdose.
+The tablets can be sucked or chewed.
+When the tablets are sucked, they will predominantly be absorbed via the oral mucous membrane.
+The dosage is 1-2 tablets a day.
+The dosage is high in relation to the recommended daily allowance (RDA), but it is not associated with any risk of an overdose.

 Why active B12?

-Vitamin B12 in the form of cyanocobalamin and hydroxocobalamin are both converted in the body to one of the active forms before they can be utilized.
-This activation is normally weakened with age and can also be compromised for other reasons.
-Since methylcobalamin contains a methyl group, needed to perform its functions, it is more effective than non-active forms.
+Vitamin B12 in the form of cyanocobalamin and hydroxocobalamin are both converted in the body into one of the active B12 forms before they can be utilized.
+The body's ability to carry out this activation is normally weakened with age.
+It can also be compromised for other reasons.
+Since methylcobalamin (active B12) contains a methyl group that it needs to perform its functions, it is more effective than any of the non-active forms.

-It is not unusual for doctors to give B12 as injection into a muscle.
-In this way you avoid dependence on intrinsic factor or impaired absorption in the intestine for other reasons.
-However, research has shown that a high dosage of B12 in the form of lozenges may also be absorbed effectively through the oral mucosa thereby bypassing normal gastrointestinal uptake.
-Also it does not appear to reduce the absorption, if the tablets are chewed.
+It is not unusual for doctors to give vitamin B12 injections directly into a muscle.
+In this way you avoid problems like lack of intrinsic factor or impaired intestinal absorption for other reasons.
+Research has shown that high-dosed vitamin B12 in the form of lozenges is also absorbed effectively through the oral mucosa, thereby bypassing normal gastrointestinal uptake.
+Chewing the lozenges does not appear to reduce the absorption of vitamin B12

 What is B12 vitamin?

 Vitamin B12 is called cobalamin.
-It is named after the trace mineral cobalt, which is part of the vitamin.
-It is soluble in water as well as other vitamins in the vitamin B group.
-B12 is absorbed into the blood from the small intestine, but only if the vitamin has been encapsulated in a protective accessory protein called "intrinsic factor", which is produced in the stomach.
-After absorption some of the B12 is deposited in the liver, which under normal conditions contains 1-2 mg B12.
-After use vitamin B12 is excreted into the bile, half of which is recycled.
-This means that deficiency of B12 in the diet can take a long time to show up.
+It is named after the trace mineral cobalt, which is a part of the vitamin.
+Like the other B vitamins, vitamin B12 is water-soluble.
+B12 is absorbed into the blood from the small intestine but only if the vitamin has been encapsulated in a protective accessory protein called "intrinsic factor", which is produced in the stomach.
+After absorption, some of the B12 is deposited in the liver.
+Under normal conditions, the liver stores around 1-2 mg of vitamin B12.
+After vitamin B12 has been used, it is excreted into the bile, half of which is recycled.
+For that reason, a dietary B12 deficiency can take a long time to detect.

-There are four variations of vitamin B12.
-They include cyanocobalamin which is the most common form used in dietary supplements, hydroxocobalamin that mainly is produced by bacteria in the large intestine and is also used for injection.
+There are four versions of vitamin B12.
+Cyanocobalamin is the most common form used in dietary supplements.
+Hydroxocobalamin that is mainly produced by bacteria in the large intestine is also used for injection.
 Adenosylcobalamin and methylcobalamin can both be called the active forms of vitamin B12.

 Effects of vitamin B12

 Vitamin B12 supports the body's normal energy metabolism as it takes part in the citric acid cycle.
 This energy production helps to reduce fatigue and exhaustion.
-Vitamin B12 contributes to normal mental functions by being involved in the body's serotonin production.
-Methylcobalamin is the only form of B12 directly engaged in the metabolism of homocysteine, where it helps to transform the substance homocysteine to methionine.
-Some of the methionine is used for the production of S-adenosylmethionine (SAM) which is involved in the formation of a number of hormones and neurotransmitters that affect mood.
-SAM is also required for cell growth, repair and division.
-Vitamin B12 supports a normal nerve function by maintaining the myelin sheath that surrounds the axon of a neuron and protects nerve cells and ensures a rapid transmission of nerve impulses.
+Vitamin B12 contributes to normal mental functions because it is involved in the body's serotonin production.
+Methylcobalamin is the only form of B12 that is directly engaged in the metabolism of homocysteine, where it helps transform homocysteine into methionine.
+Some of the methionine is used by the body to make S-adenosylmethionine (SAM) which is involved in the formation of various hormones and neurotransmitters that affect our mood.
+SAM is also required for cell growth, cell repair, and cell division.
+Vitamin B12 supports normal function of the nervous system by maintaining the myelin sheath that protects the axon of neurons and by protecting nerve cells and ensuring a rapid transmission of nerve impulses.
 Vitamin B12 contributes to normal immune function through its involvement in the formation of nucleic acids and proteins.
-Vitamin B12 contributes to a normal red blood cell production.
-This is done via the hematopoietic stem cells in the bone marrow, where they are formed.
+Vitamin B12 contributes to normal formation of red blood cells.
+This is done via the hematopoietic stem cells in the bone marrow, which is where red blood cells are formed.

 Good sources of B12 in the diet

 Vitamin B12 is found almost exclusively in animal products.
-Vegetable foods with B12 are due to fortification
+Vegetable foods that contain vitamin B12 have been fortified

 - Fish / eggs / seafood